dh-notes/dhnotes/pages/journals.md

 "http://www.digitalhumanities.org/").
 DS/CN was founded for SDH/SEMI at the
 Electronic Textual Cultures Lab, University of Victoria, in 2008 by Ray Siemens and Christian Vandendorpe.

+[**Discourse: Journal for Theoretical Studies in Media and Culture**](http://digitalcommons.wayne.edu/discourse/) explores a variety of topics in contemporary cultural studies, theories of media and literature, and the politics of sexuality, including questions of language and psychoanalysis.
+The journal publishes valuable and innovative essays on a wide range of cultural phenomena, promoting theoretical approaches to literature, film, the visual arts, and related media.

 [**Discourse & Society**](http://das.sagepub.com/) is a leading international peer-reviewed journal whose major aim is to publish outstanding research  at